48 Years of Quality Aviation Education

 Located at Snohomish County Airport (Paine Field), just south of Everett, Washington, Everett Community College's Aviation Maintenance Technology program is located in the heart of the Puget Sound Aviation and Technology Corridor.
 Our recently remodeled facility houses over 48,000 square feet of training space.

 Aviation Maintenance Technology information sessions are June 9, August 11, November 10, 2016, February 9, and April 13 at 2:30 pm at Paine Field - Building C-80, no registration is necessary.

 Need help getting started?

 Education and career navigation is available to help you with the college and employment process.
 To contact a student navigator, click on the link on the side bar.

-Tools are required in the 3rd week of classes.
+Tools are required in the 2nd week of class.
+Tool List.

 Collegewide, students work to achieve the Everett Community College Core Learning Outcomes.
 All Workforce Training Programs prepare students to be job ready: technically competent, ethically grounded, and skilled in collaboration and workplace norms.
 Students in Aviation work toward these Program Outcomes.